This flavorful cabbage stir-fry makes the perfect side dish for any Asian-style meal.

 - 3 tablespoons light soy sauce (or use a gluten-free alternative)

 - 1 tablespoon rice vinegar

-- Prepare the sauce: In a small bowl, whisk together the soy sauce, rice vinegar, honey and red pepper flakes.
+- Prepare the sauce: In a small bowl, whisk together the soy sauce, rice vinegar, honey, sriracha, and cornstarch.
+Set aside.

-- Heat the oil in a large, deep skillet or a wok over medium-high heat, about 2 minutes.
-Add the garlic and ginger and cook, stirring, 30 seconds.
+- Heat the oil in a large, deep skillet or a wok over medium-high heat, for about 2 minutes.
+Add the garlic and ginger and cook, stirring, for 30 seconds.

 - Add the cabbage slices.
 Cook, stirring, for 2 more minutes.
 If the bottom of the skillet becomes too dry, add a splash of water.